HassenKraiem/KotlinStarter/README.md

 Run `./gradlew detekt` to run detekt checks.

-You can also run `./gradlew detekt --auto-correct` to auto correct some issues automatically.
+You can also run `./gradlew detekt --auto-correct` to auto correct some issues automatically.# KotlinStarter